mfxuus/mfxuus.github.io/_posts/2019-11-09-neural-networks-pt1.md

 ## Overview

 In this series of blog posts we will explore one of the most important building blocks in Deep Learning: Neural Networks.
-We will explore various Deep Neural Networks (DNN), including Convolution Neural Networks (CNN) and Recurrent Neural Networks (RNN).
+We will explore various Deep Neural Networks (DNN), including Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN).
 We will explore the theories behind them, code implementations, as well as real-world applications.
 In this first part, we will give an overview of the landscape.

 ![brain neural network](/assets/images/posts/brain_neural_network.jpg)